jorgeandresquinterom/jorgeandresquinterom/README.md

 ---

+### 💼 Selected Projects & Contributions

+📱 Accessible iOS Translation App for Visually Impaired Users 🔗 App Store – Spelling for the Blind

+Contributed to the development of an iOS application for text and PDF document translation, specifically designed to support visually impaired users.

+A key differentiating feature of the app is the letter-by-letter (spelling) pronunciation of translated words, enabling users to understand how words are written, not just how they sound — a capability rarely available in traditional translation apps.

+Key contributions:

+- Designed and implemented accessible user interfaces.

+- Implemented text-to-speech spelling functionality for translated content, improving word comprehension.

+- Integrated REST APIs and contributed to the development of a GraphQL API.
+(GraphQL is not my primary area of expertise, but it was successfully implemented to meet project requirements).

+- Conducted testing and validation using TestFlight, with a focus on accessibility and stability.

+- Supported release versioning and deployment processes.

+- Integrated and tested In-App Purchases (IAP).

+This project combined accessibility, language technology, and mobile development, delivering meaningful impact for users with visual impairments.

+---

 ### 🎓 Education
 - **Mechanical Engineer** – Universidad Industrial de Santander, Colombia (2016–2022)
 - **Intensive English Program (IEP) – Advanced High Level** – Valencia College, Orlando, USA (2022–2023)